This July: the 2015 Man Booker Prize

 A Spool of Blue Thread begins the day Abby Whitshank fell in love with Red in July 1959.
 The Whitshanks are one of those families that radiate an indefinable kind of specialness, but like all families, their stories reveal only part of the picture: Abby and Red and their four grown children have accumulated not only tender moments, laughter, and celebrations, but also jealousies, disappointments, and carefully guarded secrets.
 From Red’s parents, newly arrived in Baltimore in the 1920s, to the grandchildren carrying the Whitshank legacy boisterously into the twenty-first century, here are four generations of lives unfolding in and around the sprawling, lovingly worn house that has always been their anchor.

-Attendees are expected to have read each novel in advance of its respective book club discussion.
-Paperback copies of both novels are available at The Writer’s Block Book Shop.
+Attendees are expected to have read the novel (or most of it) in advance of the book club discussion.
+Paperback copies of A Spool of Blue Thread are available at The Writer’s Block Book Shop.
 Registration is not required.